 Gain Valuable Knowledge in Liberty University’s Minor in Special Education Online

 Liberty University’s online Minor in Special Education is an excellent addition to any degree.
 An online Minor in Special Education will prepare you to help children who have mental or physical disabilities.
 You will serve as a positive resource to students and those committed to helping them succeed.
-By pursuing our online Special Education minor, our professors will equip you with the skills needed to successfully manage a classroom, provide encouragement, and diffuse tense situations.
-In this rewarding minor, you can watch these children thrive as a direct result of knowledge you gain in our online classes.
+While pursuing our online special education minor, our professors will equip you with the skills needed to successfully manage a classroom, provide encouragement, and diffuse tense situations.
+In this rewarding minor, you can watch these children thrive as a direct result of the knowledge you’ll gain in our online classes.

 Why Choose Liberty University’s Online Minor in Special Education?

-Liberty University’s Minor in Special Education is offered completely online just like our Bachelor’s degree in Special Education Interdisciplinary Studies, allowing you to remain active in your job, with your family, and in your community without the worry of having to take courses on a campus.
+Liberty University’s Minor in Special Education is offered completely online just like our Bachelor of Science in Special Education Interdisciplinary Studies, allowing you to remain active in your job, with your family, and in your community without the worry of having to take courses on campus.

 What Will You Learn in Our Minor in Special Education Online Program?